Ellinaut/elliRPC-Specification/README.md

 ### Endpoint: Upload File

-The `upload file` endpoint is used to store a file on the server.
+This endpoint is used to store a file on the server.

-The `upload file` endpoint MUST be called via HTTP method `POST` or `PUT`.
+This endpoint MUST be called via HTTP method `POST` or `PUT`.
 If called via `POST` a file will be created on the server if it does not already exist, otherwise an error will be happened.
 If called via `PUT` a file will be created on the server if it does not already exist, otherwise the existing file will be replaced with the new one.

 The url path for this endpoint MUST be `/elliRPC/files/{fileName}`.